DannyAlas/r-place/README.md

 # R/Place Data Project (Not Finished)
 ###  **r/place**  was a collaborative social experiment hosted by [Reddit](https://reddit.com "Reddit")  on  April Fools' Day 2017 and repeated again on April Fools' Day 2022.
-### This project so far has used the python to take the ~22Gb of reddit data about the event and condense it into a more useable ~1Gb parquet file.
-I have also created heat maps of the placed pixel data such that the density of placed pixels per time in an area can be observed by hieght values
+### This project so far has used python to process the ~22Gb of reddit provided data and condense it into a more useable ~1Gb parquet file.
+As well as created heat maps of the placed pixel data such that the density of placed pixels per time in an area can be observed by hieght values
 - Next I would like to use this data to create a 3D render of the canvas and use a framework such as WebGl to create a website that allows users to view the data in 3D space over time.

 ## What is R/Place?